cse210-fa24-group3/cse210-fa24-group3/admin/meeting-notes.md

     - Worked on generating an HTML report.

 - Aryan:
+    - Added Code Coverage to the repo -working on jsdocs

 - Keqian:
     - Created a template for feature specifications and meeting minutes, aligned with Figma designs.